Geoff Levin: Biography

 Levin was born in San Francisco, California, to Manny Levin and Esther Bloom.
 Levin grew up in San Jose and attended Willow Glen High School.
 He began playing the guitar at 16 and started performing at 17.
 He performed regularly at Offstage, a folk club in San Jose founded by Paul Foster that later hosted artists including the Grateful Dead, Jefferson Airplane, Quicksilver Messenger Service, Jorma Kaukonen, Paul Kantner, Jerry Garcia David Freiberg and David Crosby, Odetta, Jesse Fuller, The Albin Brothers (members of Janis Joplin's band) and Malvina Reynolds.
 Levin attended San Jose State University and performed with numerous artists including Jerry Garcia and the Black Mountain Boys and his own band, The Piney Creek Ramblers with his brother Robbie Levin.

 In 2017, Levin's former band People! decided to come back together to start recording their new album which includes the single Eve of Destruction.
 Current members include, Gene Mason, Denny Fridkin, Robb Levin, Geoff Levin, and John Tristao.

 Career

 People!

-Levin is the former member of the rock band People!.
+Levin is a former member of the rock band People!.